yatharthb97/yatharthb97.github.io/content/classnotes/week4.md

 + Some cancers can express Telomerase to bypass the cell division limit.
 + Telomers are repeated sequences.
 The T-loop hypothesis states that the end of the DNA strand loops back to itself to make a loop, so as to not signal as a broken DNA strand.
 The end-looping region is the Trlomer region.
 + Different organisms also use different mechanisms to deal with end poins of its genetic material.

+---

+Day 5

+---

+# Centromeres: from epigenetic to genetic

+<center> Daniele Fachinetti </center>

++ Cell division has been studied for a long time because of its importance in lifes' processes.

++ Centrosomes and centromere are the two key factors for cell division.

++ **The centromere** is a protein/DNA structure which links chromosomes to spindle microtubules.

++ Centromeric architechtures are diverse:

+  + Regional centromeres
+  + Point centromeres
+  + Holocentromers

++ Kineticore: Protein complex TODO

++ If there are problems with Kineticores, you get aneuploid. ~90% of solid human tumors and ~75% of hematopoietic cancers are aneuploid.

++ Key steps for a centromere:

+  1. Centromere Position (decision on the location of the centromere, which is permanent)

+  2. Centromere function
+  3. Centromere integrity

++ The 171-bp alpha satellite is the fundamental unit of the centromere DNA.

++ ~3% of the total human genome is chromomeric DNA.
+CENP-B is the only centromeric DNA-seq specific binding protein.